Tor Erik Jenstad

 Tor Erik Jenstad (born October 5, 1956) is a Norwegian linguist, dictionary editor, and traditional Norwegian folk musician living in Trondheim.
-He was born in Sunndal in the Nordmøre district.
+He was born in Sunndal Municipality in the Nordmøre district.

 Education

 Jenstad is a graduate of the University of Trondheim, where he received the degree candidatus philologiæ in 1982 with a thesis on the Sunndal dialect.
 He received his doctorate in 1995 with the dissertation Ein repetis i obligadur: norsk folkemusikkterminologi, med vekt på feletradisjonen (Ein repetis in obligadur: Folk Terminology in Norwegian Dialects with an Emphasis on Fiddle Tradition).
 In 2001 he published a book with the same title based on his dissertation.

 Linguistic career

 Since 2003 he has been one of the editors of the 2014 Norsk Ordbok (Norwegian Dictionary).
 Jenstad is a member of the Royal Norwegian Society of Sciences and Letters.

 Jenstad focuses on communication, and his publications range from academic to popular research books and articles.
 He also frequently delivers lectures and participates in radio programs.
 He regularly contributes to the NRK program Språkteigen (About Language).
 He also has a dialect blog called "Moro med ord og uttrykk!"
 (Fun with words and phrases!) together with Unni Ulltveit (responsible for photos and editing).

 Since 1992 he has featured on the NRK radio program "Dialektmagasinet" (Dialect Magazine), which is still broadcast weekly and now can be heard as podcasts.

 In 1993 he received the Nordmøre Mållag language prize, and in 1998 he received an award from the Royal Gustavus Adolphus Academy for Swedish Folk Culture (the Torsten Jancke Memorial Fund) for his work on Norwegian dialectology.